 - Mix flour, cornstarch, ½ cup milk, sugar, eggs, and vanilla until well blended.

-- In a large saucepan, bring the rest of the milk and butter to boil.
+- In a large saucepan, bring the rest of the milk and butter to a boil.

 - Slowly add the flour mixture to the hot milk, constantly whisking until thickened and thoroughly cooked.